alexnm/tech-speaking-course/README.md

 * Common pitfalls of public speaking
 * How to train your voice
 * Fighting anxiety
-* What kind of language should you use on stage
+* What kind of language you should use on stage

 ### Session 4 - Preparation
 This is maybe the key point of the entire activity.
 We will understand why it's important to practice a lot and we'll go over a few techniques and ideas around preparation.
-They're no such thing as a good unprepared talk, so we'll make sure to focus on the entire effort up until the grand delivery.
+There's no such thing as a good unprepared talk, so we'll make sure to focus on the entire effort up until the grand delivery.

 #### Objectives
-* Why reharsal is they key to everything
+* Why rehearsal is the key to everything
 * Scripted vs unscripted talks
 * The process of refining your talk in time

 ### Session 5 - Delivery
 The big day is here!
 What can go wrong?
 What should go well?
-What it's like to be a the big stage with all the eyes on you?
+What it's like to be on the big stage with all the eyes on you?
 We'll take it one step at a time and we'll figure out the best approach to a great delivery.

 #### Objectives
 * How to act on stage